vriveraPeersyst/docs.xrplevm.org/pages/operators/getting-started/installing-the-node.md

    Once the binary is installed, follow the [node configuration instructions](./join-the-xrplevm.md)

-Using this method, you can quickly set up your node by downloading the latest release from the repository, and the Machine Selector tags will help you choose the correct binary for your operating system and architecture.
+Using this method, you can quickly set up your node by downloading the latest release from the [repository](https://github.com/xrplevm/node/releases).

 ---